Various methods of testing gold (and other precious metals)

 ICP is inductively coupled plasma mass spectrometry.

 A tiny sample is removed, weighed and dissolved into the appropriate solution.
-The solution is then sprayed through an ultra hot flame where until it is destroyed in a burst of plasma and the resulting spectrum is analysed.
+The solution is then sprayed through an ultra hot flame where until it is destroyed in a burst of plasma and the resulting light (spectrum) is analysed.
 This is the most accurate method of analysing precious metals to discover their exact chemical composition.

 FIRE ASSAY TESTING